Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 _Lesson complete.
 Welcome to your real education._

-Then it faded, leaving only the warm afternoon sun, the sound of friends beginning to rebuild their world, and the quiet rustle of plant spirits settling in for a very interesting future.
+Then it faded, leaving only the warm afternoon sun, the sound of friends beginning to rebuild their world, and the quiet rustle of a Forest Spirit settling in for a very interesting future.